Protect Your Business: Essential Security Measures You Should Take

 Steps to create a continuity and recovery plan

-- Business Impact Analysis: Analyze your business processes to determine which are critical for the survival of your business.
+2. Business Impact Analysis: Analyze your business processes to identify which are critical to your business's survival.
 Understand their operational and financial impact if disrupted.

 Testing and updating the plan